leafo/lapis/docs/models.md

 }
 ```

-The `OrderedPaginator` constructor function mathces the same interface as the
+The `OrderedPaginator` constructor function matches the same interface as the
 regular `Paginator` except it takes an additional argument after the model name:
 the name of the column(s) to order by.